anoobz/dualread-auth/README.md

 # Dualread authentification/authorization service

 This service provides authorization and authentification functionalities to services composing Dualread architecture.
+This service is still under development.

 ## Service technologies